normanaranez/normanaranez/README.md

 - RESTful API design & integration

 **Architecture**
 - Modular, scalable, and upgrade-safe codebases
+- Clean Architecture with clear separation of concerns
+- Microservice-based systems with well-defined boundaries
+- Best practices for error handling, validation, and logging

 ---